pyblosxom/pyblosxom/docs/hacking.rst

  Hacking on Pyblosxom
 ======================

-Installing PyBlosxom to hack on it is a little different since you:
+Installing Pyblosxom to hack on it is a little different since you:

-1. want to be running PyBlosxom from a git clone
+1. want to be running Pyblosxom from a git clone

-2. want PyBlosxom installed such that you don't have to keep running ``python setup.py install``
+2. want Pyblosxom installed such that you don't have to keep running ``python setup.py install``

 3. want Paste installed so you can test locally